 3. How to check your email if you’re expecting an email or if someone has sent you an email and,

-4. How to send an email using your customize email address.
+4. How to send an email using your customized email address.

-Before I start, I want you to have a quick understanding of what cPanel could be.
+Before I start, I want you to have a quick understanding of what cPanel is.

 cPanel is the platform for managing nearly all of your self-hosted blog components such as email account, files, speed, storage space, security and etc.